ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 server.

 If the query contained the SDE EDNS option ({{client-request}}), and the DNS server returns an EDE code of "Blocked", "Filtered", "Censored", or "Blocked by Upstream DNS Server", the DNS server SHOULD include additional detail in the EXTRA-TEXT field encoded as structured and machine-readable data in accordance with the present specification, unless configured otherwise.
 If including the additional detail would cause the response to exceed the EDNS0 size {{?RFC9715}} (and thus setting TC=1), it SHOULD be omitted.
 In deployments using DoT, DoH, or DoQ, transport size limitations are unlikely to necessitate omission of structured data in the EXTRA-TEXT field.

+If the SDE option OPTION-DATA is non-empty, and the server intends to populate the "j" or "o" fields, the server MUST perform
+{{!RFC4647}} lookup matching against the language entries in the order they appear, selecting the first entry for which localised text is available.
+If a match is found, the server SHOULD populate the "j" and "o" fields in the matched language; a field MAY be omitted if the server has no value to convey for it.
+If either field is present, the server MUST set the "l" field to the matched language tag.
+If no match is found, the server MUST fall back to its default language.
+A failure to match a preferred language MUST NOT prevent the server from returning a response.

+A server receiving an SDE option with unrecognised or malformed OPTION-DATA MUST silently ignore the OPTION-DATA and process the option as if OPTION-LENGTH were 0.

 If the SDE option was not present in the DNS request, the DNS server MUST process the request in accordance with {{!RFC8914}} and MUST NOT assume that the client supports this specification.
 This preserves compatibility with clients and servers that implement {{!RFC8914}} but do not support this specification.